 The resulting data was reviewed for differences in the magnitude of dustfall from different sources (Mine, Milne Port, and Tote Road), seasonal variations, and total annual dustfall.
-Additionally, results are reviewed to determine the concentrations present at point sources in comparison to background sites, as well as concentrations changes with distance from the road centerline.
+Additionally, results are reviewed to determine the concentrations present at point sources in comparison to background sites, as well as concentrations changes with distance from the road centerline. † Baffi † Baffinland Air Quality and Noise Abatement Management Plan Issue Date: March 31, 2020 Rev.: 7 Environmental Document #: BAF-PH1-830-P16-0002

 Finally, using wind directions and strength data available through the climate monitoring program, the effect of wind on dustfall deposition can be investigated.
 Previous to this study, dustfall monitoring in northern Canada has been conducted during the summer months.
 Results from this monitoring program will allow the collection of seasonal dustfall data.
 Appropriate mitigation measures for the protection of caribou habitat can be determined through increased knowledge of the extent and magnitude of dustfall throughout the project area.
-In additional data concerning the seasonal fluctuations of dustfall can allow for the application of seasonal-specific mitigation measures.
+In addition, data concerning the seasonal fluctuations of dustfall can allow for the application of seasonal-specific mitigation measures.